Simple Chocolate Syrup from Scratch

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-• Sugar, water, double Dutch dark cocoa powder (the secret to make it rich and delicious), salt and vanilla extract are the only ingredients need to make this delicious, rich chocolate syrup at home.
+• Sugar, water, double Dutch dark cocoa powder, salt and vanilla extract are the ingredients needed to make delicious, rich chocolate syrup at home.

 Ingredient Notes